 You’ll be allocated two supervisors, with additional staff members available if necessary.
 Graphic Design and Typography supervisors are experienced in most areas of graphic design and typography, with a focus on type design and type history.

 At Cambridge School of Art, you’ll be part of a vibrant and growing community of researchers working in many different fields.
-We provide various research forums that accentuate the interdisciplinary nature of our research, including the Typographic Research Group (TRG), and have strong links with many professional organisations, including Atypi, Typographic Research Initiative, Typecon (USA) and various critical and professional journals.
+We provide various research forums that accentuate the interdisciplinary nature of our research, including the Typographic Research Group, and have strong links with many professional organisations, including Atypi, Typographic Research Initiative, Typecon (USA) and various critical and professional journals.
 You’ll have the chance to participate in publications, exhibitions and conferences, gaining valuable research experience and contributing to Cambridge School of Art’s critical culture.

 We’ll provide you with many opportunities for career development and training, and encourage you to get involved with external activities like conference organisation and giving papers.
 You might also be able to take on teaching responsibilities in Cambridge School of Art, or organise research events such as conferences and seminars.

-MPhil: Candidates must hold a BA or equivalent in a related subject area.
+- PhD: You’ll need a Master degree or equivalent in a related subject area.

-StudyPortals Tip: Students can search online for independent or external scholarships that can help fund their studies.
+Studyportals Tip: Students can search online for independent or external scholarships that can help fund their studies.
 Check the scholarships to see whether you are eligible to apply.
 Many scholarships are either merit-based or needs-based.

 Apply and win up to €10000 to cover your tuition fees.

 Check the official programme website for potential updates.